 How to choose an executive coach

 When you’re talking to your potential coach, here’s a few things to bear in mind, some questions to ask them, and some questions to ask yourself.
-Ultimately, choosing a coaching will come down to your gut feeling about whether this person is right for you.
+Ultimately, choosing a coaching will come down to your gut feeling about whether this person is right for you, so don’t be afraid to trust it.

 Interpersonal style & approach

 Every coach is different and will bring a different way of working to the coaching relationship.
 Are they warm and supportive, or critical and direct?
 Are they focused on the big picture and vision, or more detail orientated and pragmatic?
 Do they focus on the practical and tactical, or lean more inwards?

 Questions to ask a coach: to explain, in their own words, their interpersonal style and coaching approach.

 Sensemaking & application of theories